ponces/PoopCalendar-Android/README.md

-# CalendarioCoco2
+# Poop Calendar
-Aplicação Android para aceder ao Calendário Cocó (versão 2)
+Android Application to access the Poop Calendar